septum-sacrament-consult-wow/meta-abaco-distro/README.md

 and tagged with the release version.

 ## Booting
-After a successfull build you should find the following files in /<your-install-root>/abaco-build/build-sbc314-t1042/tmp-glibc/deploy/images/sbc314-t1042
+After a successfull build you should find the following files in /<your-install-root>/abaco-build/build-sbc314-t1042/tmp-glibc/deploy/images/sbc314-t1042.
+This is for T1042 core-image-minimal build:
 ```
 core-image-minimal-sbc314-t1042-20171124110726.rootfs.ext2.gz
 core-image-minimal-sbc314-t1042-20171124110726.rootfs.ext2.gz.u-boot